 The Department of Orthopedic Surgery at the University of Chicago is committed to a mission of excellence in patient care, education and research.
 By recruiting and retaining world-class faculty and residents, we strive for innovation and professionalism to accomplish these missions.
 Each and every faculty member, by virtue of their ongoing commitment to practice excellence in an academic environment, appreciates both the privilege and responsibility of education.

-The combined efforts of the University of Chicago, the Pritzker School of Medicine, and the Department of Orthopedic Surgery have earned the adult reconstructive fellowship program a reputation of distinction for more than 22 years (1994-2016).
-During this period of time, 29 fellows achieved the program’s goals and objectives and successfully graduated to become specialists in adult reconstruction.
+The combined efforts of the University of Chicago, the Pritzker School of Medicine, and the Department of Orthopedic Surgery have earned the Adult Joint Reconstruction Fellowship program a reputation of distinction for more than 20 years (1994-2017).
+During this time, 32 fellows have achieved the program’s goals and objectives, and successfully graduated to become specialists in adult reconstruction.

 The fellows cover call with the residents only at Weiss Memorial Hospital.
-This includes one weekend per month.
-Fellows are expected to be involved in the care of emergency and floor consults.
+This includes one weekend per month the entire year and one weeknight per week while on service at Weiss Memorial Hospital.
+Call includes coverage of inpatient questions on the Joints service and rare admissions or consults.

 The University of Chicago provides the fellows with sponsored opportunities to attend one or two national conferences in the field of joint replacement, typically the American Academy of Orthopedic Surgeons (AAOS) and the American Association of Hip and Knee Surgeons (AAHKS).

-In the adult reconstruction fellowship, each fellow will lead the preparation and submission of a least one clinical manuscript for publication in major peer-reviewed orthopaedic journals in the specialty of adult reconstruction surgery.
+In the Adult Joint Reconstruction fellowship, each fellow will lead the preparation and submission of at least one clinical manuscript for publication in major peer-reviewed orthopaedic journals in the specialty of adult reconstruction surgery.